openbraininstitute/neurodamus/docs/inputs.rst

 Simulation Inputs
 =================

 This page provides an overview of the nomenclature used for inputs in a Neurodamus circuit simulation.
 It assumes the reader is already familiar with the NEURON software and its terminology.
+Otherwise, here are the `NEURON docs <https://nrn.readthedocs.io/en/latest/>`_.
+For much more detailed information about the input files and the SONATA format, the reader can refer to the `SONATA docs <https://sonata-extension.readthedocs.io/en/latest/sonata_tech.html>`_.

 ``simulation_config.json``
 --------------------------